Gent8/Taison/README.md

 </p>
 </div>

+Note: F-Droid take longer to become available (3-7 days).

 _Requires Android 8.0 or higher._

 ## Taison Highlights

-- **Library navigation** – category tabs are hidden by default, replaced with a quick category dropdown inside the toolbar.
-Tabs can still be re-enabled in settings.
+- **Library navigation** – category tabs are hidden by default in favor of a quick toolbar dropdown.
-- **History scoping** – History entries are limited to the active library category from _Settings › Library › Categories_.
-This option can also be turned off in settings.
+- **History scoping** – library entries are scoped to their respective categories.
+The History tab includes its own category navigation, and the active category stays in sync between Library and History.
-- **Taison look** – a warm default palette unique to this fork; the legacy blue palette lives on as _Classic Blue_.
+- **Taison look** – a distinct, warm palette unique to this fork.

 ## Changelog